melissasedgwick/create-react-app/README.md

 An introduction to state and asynchronous updating.
 Fetches user's current location and date to determine season - displays different page based on season.

 ## pics
-Application that connects to external api to present images based on user's search in multiple columns.
+Application that connects to external api to present images in multiple columns based on user's search.

+## videos
+Application that displays videos from youtube based on user's search.